A great shopper experience makes a real impact.

 I’ve loved learning how to adapt the best of the physical retail to the online world – and seeing first-hand that the shopper experience is just as important in online retail as it is in the physical environment.

 There’s no doubt, if you get it right, shoppers do the same online as they do in the best physical stores.
 They stay longer, they buy more and they tell their friends and family about it.
 And they return!
 And, of course, that’s also all good for business.

 In addition to sharing my experience with clients to grow their physical and online retail and service businesses, I’ve also loved sharing my knowledge with thousands of business owners and team members around the world to help build and improve their vocational physical retailing skills.
-I’ve done this through a couple of shopper experience and retail sales courses I’ve developed with my business partner Nigel Miller.
+I’ve done this through a couple of shopper experience and retail sales courses I’ve developed with my business partner, and video story-telling specialist, Nigel Miller.

 To date, those courses have focused primarily on the shopper experience in physical retail.
 I’m now incredibly excited to share my online retail experience.

 Over the past several years, I’ve been heavily involved in the phoenixing of the Toys R Us brand into a pure online retailer here in Australia and New Zealand.
 No stores, no long leases, just a pure online play.
 And it’s working spectacularly.
 Why?
 Because I believe we’ve mastered the shopper experience online.